 The Servicer is required to service Mortgage Loans in accordance with the requirements of this Guide, which includes payment of escrow items, safeguarding the Mortgaged Property, and adhering to reporting and remitting requirements through Liquidation or disposition of the Mortgaged Property.
-The Servicer is responsible for servicing each Mortgage Loan until it receives express notice from the MPF Provider relieving the Servicer of its responsibilities in writing.
+The Servicer is responsible for servicing each

+Mortgage Loan until it receives express notice from the MPF Provider relieving the Servicer of its responsibilities in writing.

-The Servicer must provide any records, information, data or documents as requested by the MPF Bank, MPF Provider, Master Servicer, and/or Ginnie Mae in a timely manner, within the time frame provided for in the Guides or in the request itself, as applicable.
+The Servicer must provide any records, information, data, or documents as requested by the MPF Bank, MPF Provider, Master Servicer, Ginnie Mae, or a designee of one of them, in a timely manner, within the time frame provided for in the Guides or in the request itself, as applicable.
+Such requests include quarterly quality control servicing review requests, the Servicer is required to address and resolve any deficiencies identified through any such request within the timeframe provided for by the requestor or their designee.